 At Central Piedmont, your education goes beyond what you learn in class.
 We offer numerous opportunities for you to enhance your learning — and to make friends, network, and pursue your passions — through clubs and organizations, sports, events and activities, leadership opportunities, job experience, volunteer experiences, visual and performing arts, and even international experiences.

 For detailed information on communication and journalism courses at Central Piedmont, visit the college catalog.
 To meet the needs of our diverse student population, we offer some communication and journalism courses online.
-However, please note that course offerings, delivery methods, and location availability are subject to change from semester to semester.
-Always confirm current course offering locations and delivery methods using Schedule Builder.
+Course offerings and availability are subject to change from semester to semester.
+Always confirm where and how (in-person, online, or combined) courses are available for upcoming semesters.

 If you wish to transfer communication and journalism course credit back to your home institution, explore how to enroll at Central Piedmontas a visiting student.